VenkateshMahi/easyshare-consumer/README.md

 }

+Why we created this - As we found most team do not use the latest version of webpack(greater than 5).
+This pacakge would help build a bundle file which internally pull the change from easyshare.

+Steps to create bundle --
+          cd easyshare-consumer // change directory to the project dir npm i // install dependeciens
+         npm run build // This would create the bundle file

-All we have to do is place the token and merchatId which supposed to received from run time
+Copy the bundle file from dist folder and then  all we have to do is place the token and merchatId which supposed to received from run time

       let accessToken = "Your token "
       let merchantId = "Your merchant id"